Stamford Third-Degree Sexual Assault Lawyer

 What Constitutes Sexual Assault in the Third Degree?

 In Stamford, sexual assault in the third degree occurs when someone compels another person to submit to sexual contact by the use or threat of force, and that threat causes a person to fear that they are going to be hurt.
 It is also sexual assault in the third degree to engage in sex with a relative, otherwise known as incest.
+A lawyer in Stamford could explain someone’s third-degree sexual assault charges.

 What is Sexual Assault in the Third Degree with a Firearm?